Satyam-Rastogi/google-news-scraper-demo/README.md

 ## Architecture

 For detailed information about the project's architecture, including what each file and function does, see [ARCHITECTURE.md](ARCHITECTURE.md).

+The architecture documentation has been updated to include the new async modules that provide significant performance improvements through concurrent processing and connection pooling.

 ## Development